Yes, even your pockets are sexist. These startups are fighting back

 These are good questions.
 And Frison is not alone in finding it weird that her clothes are so lacking in functional pockets.

 Historian Hannah Carlson has found many examples of women bemoaning their lack of pockets for the past two centuries.
 For many of these women, the fact that men are entitled to pockets and women are not is yet another example of male privilege.
-Take this quote from a American woman, printed in Harper’s Magazine in the 1890s, who observed that her young son already had pockets in his clothes, while she and her daughter had none.
+Take this quote from an American woman, printed in Harper’s Magazine in the 1890s, who observed that her young son already had pockets in his clothes, while she and her daughter had none.
 “A boy’s pockets are his certificate of empire,” she wrote.
 “All through life, he will carry his scepter of dominion by the right of his pockets.”

-While fashion has changed dramatically over the last two hundred years, the pocket gender gap is still alive and well.
+While fashion has changed dramatically over the last 200 years, the pocket gender gap is still alive and well.
 Today’s children experience the same pocket discrepancy that the American woman describes in the anecdote above.
-If you scan through the clothes in my two-year-old daughter’s closet, there is hardly a pocket in sight.
-She has dozens of pocket-less leggings, a few dresses with pockets so shallow you can’t put anything in them, and a pair of jeans with fake pockets sewn shut.
-Meanwhile, my editor’s two-year-old son has dozens of trousers in his closet with functional pockets.
+If you scan through the clothes in my 2-year-old daughter’s closet, there is hardly a pocket in sight.
+She has dozens of pocketless leggings, a few dresses with pockets so shallow you can’t put anything in them, and a pair of jeans with fake pockets sewn shut.
+Meanwhile, my editor’s 2-year-old son has dozens of trousers in his closet with functional pockets.
 One pair has a total of six pockets.
-A scepter of dominion indeed.
+A scepter of dominion, indeed.

 The vast majority of adult women’s clothes don’t have thoughtfully designed pockets.
 In fact, pockets are such a rarity that the few brands that do include them make a big deal out of it on their product descriptions.
-Take British brand Boden, for instance, which describes its Margo dress in this way: “This soft, elegant number is made to flatter with an elegant scoop neck, cap sleeves and a ruched waist.
+Take British brand Boden, for instance, which describes its Margo dress in this way: “This soft, elegant number is made to flatter with an elegant scoop neck, cap sleeves, and a ruched waist.
 If you’re still not convinced, how about this?
 POCKETS.”
-Workwear brand MM.Lafleur has a pair of pants with deep pockets, which the website says “offer plenty of room to stash keys, mints, notes, an extra packet of hot sauce…you name it.”
+Workwear brand MM.Lafleur has a pair of pants with deep pockets, which the website says, “Offer plenty of room to stash keys, mints, notes, an extra packet of hot sauce . . . you name it.”

 Frison doesn’t want pockets to be a novelty.
 Three years ago, she launched her womenswear brand, Pivotte, that specializes in creating women’s work pants.
-Well-designed pockets that can actually, you know, hold stuff, are a non-negotiable for her.
+Well-designed pockets that can actually, you know, hold stuff, are a nonnegotiable for her.
 “There’s no point in having a pocket if you can’t put your phone in it,” says Frison.
 “We need to be thinking about what women actually want to carry around with them in their pockets.”

 Back in 2015, she partnered with fashion designer Yehua Yang, who previously worked at Calvin Klein, Kaufman Franco, and Badgley Mischka.
 Together, Yang and Frison have designed four pairs of trousers.
 If you scan through them on the website, you’ll see pockets everywhere.
-In the brand’s popular “24/7” slacks, there are four generously-sized pockets that are all subtly incorporated into the garment so they don’t stick out on the sides, which would ruin the body-hugging silhouette.
+In the brand’s popular “24/7” slacks, there are four generously sized pockets that are all subtly incorporated into the garment so they don’t stick out on the sides, which would ruin the body-hugging silhouette.
 In the Vivi leggings, there’s a sleek side pocket that serves as a cool design feature, but also holds an iPhone.
-The loosely-fitting Venture trousers has a whopping six pockets.
+The loosely fitting Venture trousers has a whopping six pockets.
 And Frison says that women often use all of them.

 “Many women don’t need to carry a handbag anymore,” she says.
 “Instead, they distribute their wallet, phone, and keys throughout their pockets, and walk out the door.
 Like a man.”

-The 18th century origins of pocket privilege
+The 18th-century origins of pocket privilege

 It’s a curious accident of history that women’s fashion is so often devoid of pockets.
 After all, there is no functional reason to include pockets in men’s garments but leave them out of women’s garments.
 In an episode of the Articles of Interest podcast that focuses on the history of pockets, producer Avery Trufelman describes the arbitrariness of pockets like this.